sitcomlab/IVE/install.md

 CREATE CONSTRAINT ON (overlay:Overlays) ASSERT overlay.o_id IS UNIQUE;
 ```

 * After this step, you are able to import the data from CSV files.
 You can run all Cypher commands (**one by one**) from the file `IVE/queries/setup/` folder.
-The setup-script contains all of those commands and can also do this job for you.
+But the setup-script contains all of those commands and can also do this job for you.

 #### 1.3.
 Graph style sheet